Like all democratic votes, protest votes will be included in news reports and national results if the numbers make them significant and newsworthy.

 In the 2010 General Election, the UK total of protest and 'spoiled' votes was around 295,000.
-That is a large number, but it represents less than 1% of voters.
+That is a large number, but it represents only 1% of voters.
 So it was not news.
-Meanwhile, 34% of registered voters just didn't vote.
+Meanwhile, 34% of registered voters (16m) just didn't vote.

 Classifying protest votes

-To be a visible protest, it should also be classified as a protest vote.
+To be a visible protest, you then want it to be classified as a protest vote.

-However, classification is also important.
-Protest needs to be recognised and heard as a protest, not dismissed as voters' mistakes or 'spoiled ballots'.
+But classification is important.
+Protest needs to be recognised and heard as protest, not dismissed as voters' mistakes or 'spoiled ballots'.